USRSE/usrse25/pages/attend/travel.md

 The daily parking rate at the hotel is $60.
 There are additional parking garages approximately a 1/2 mile from the hotel.

-## Travel Grants

-There is currently one program to support travel and attendance for some attendees -- please see below for information on the Building Engagement (BE) program from the Sustainable Horizons Institute (SHI).
-If additional programs/grants to support travel and attendance become available, we will add those below.

-### Sustainable Horizons Institute - Building Engagement (BE) program
+## Sustainable Horizons Institute - Building Engagement (BE) program

 The BE program is designed to expand the professional association by supporting attendees from a variety of backgrounds.
 The application for funded participants opens August 11 with a deadline of August 22.
 The BE program also has [opportunities for volunteers](https://us-rse.org/usrse25/participate/volunteer/).